Honest96/nasa-data-explorer/README.md

 Here you can search using a keyword, filter the results by mages, videos or audio, click a popular search tag and scroll through pages of results.

-# Deploy to Vercel
+# Deploy to Netlify

-This project is deployed on Vercel (https://vercel.com/)
+This project is deployed on Netlify (https://netlify.com/)

 ## Frontend Deployment: